arbendium/mock-esm/README.md

 `mock(importCallback, moduleSpecifier, mocks)`

  - `importCallback` - since literally every single mocking library sucks at module resolution I didn't even try and just use this hack.
 This should always be `specifier => import(specifier);`.
- - `moduleSpecifier` - root module you want to import
+ - `moduleSpecifier` - root module or array of root modules you want to import
  - `mocks` - module specifier -> exports maps.
 Exports are always identifier -> value maps, even for CommonJS modules (since all mocks are exposed as ESM).
 Use `default` identifier for CommonJS exports.

 Limitations/notes: